-Simulated males and females follow the same rules, except for the territory establishment where females are constrained by the habitat and males by the presence of females (Breitenmoser-Würsten, Zimmermann, et al., 2007).
+Simulated males and females follow the same rules, except for the territory establishment where females are constrained by the habitat and males by the presence of females (Breitenmoser-Würsten, Zimmermann, et al., 2007b).
 In an area with few individuals, females have many possibilities of empty land to establish.
 On the other hand, males will have to move further to find one of the few females available, inducing longer dispersal movement and higher chances of dying.
 However, in a very dense area, this can be reverse.
 Females will have to move further to find free land whereas males, if they are not too numerous, may move less as they may have many females around them to pair with.
 If there are many males, all females may be already taken, inducing again longer dispersal for the males.

-To breed, residents are constrained by the presence of a partner on their territory and both individuals need to be in age of reproduction.
+To mate, residents are constrained by the presence of a partner on their territory and both individuals need to be in age of reproduction.
 The presence of a suitable partner depends on their past dispersal movement and territory search, and if they could establish a new territory or not.
 Reproduction success is therefore stochastic, as well as the number of kittens.
 All this will modify the number of new individuals in the population.

 Residents and dispersers are subject to a fixed baseline and spatial mortality.
 Both mortalities are stochastic and the spatial one depends on the location of the individuals (i.e., collision probability at their location).
 The location of the individuals depends on their current or past dispersal movement that depends on the habitat type.
 All this will modify the number of individuals dying each year.